projectNEWM/newm-batcher-v1/README.md

 node_config_path: "/config.json"
 ```

 Replace the `batcher_address` with value from the batcher.addr file and `collat_address` with value from the collat.addr.
 The profit address can be another base address from the CIP03 wallet or any address of your choosing.
 The `collat_utxo` has the form `id#idx` and it holds 5 ADA.
 It will be used in every smart contract transaction as the collateral.
-The `network` variable is a string of either `--mainnet` or `--testnet-magic 1`.
-The batcher is designed to run on mainnet and pre-production only.
+The batcher is designed to run pre-production only.
 The required paths need to be absolute and complete.

 The batcher is ready to run after this information has been updated.
 Do not update any other variables as it may inhibit the batcher's ability to function.

+### Setting Up The Vaults

+The final step for the batcher requires creating vault UTxOs inside the newm marketplace vault contract.
+These UTxOs are batcher specific and provide a method for NEWM to collect profit from successful purchase transactions.
+We suggest having at least 2 vault UTxOs for your batcher but as many as `delay_depth` + 1 UTxOs may be optimal.

+The UTxOs are automatically tracked by the batcher.
+The only requirement is that the value of `batcher.hash` is inside the datum of these UTxOs.

+Please refer to the [NEWM Marketplace Documentation](https://github.com/projectNEWM/newm-market/blob/master/README.md) about setting up these UTxOs.

-### Running The Batcher
+## Running The Batcher

 Running the batcher is as simple as entering the virtual environment and executing the `batcher.py` script.